Special Educational Needs (SEN)

 - may notice things at home that we do not observe at school and it’s really important that they tell

 A few parents:

-- whose child needs more specialised support, because they have SEN, will be invited to have planning meetings in school with the SENCO, class teacher and where appropriate any specialist staff involved, to decide how best to meet their child’s needs.
+- whose child needs more specialised support, because they have SEND, will be invited to have planning meetings in school with the SENDCO, class teacher and where appropriate any specialist staff involved, to decide how best to meet their child’s needs.
 These meetings happen at least once a term and more often, if needed

-Children who are looked after by the local authority will have planning meetings as a matter of course, these may be more frequent if they have SEN.
+Children who are looked after by the local authority will have planning meetings as a matter of course, these may be more frequent if they have SEND.

-Before each planning meeting the class teacher will talk to each child with SEN and find out their views.
-They might ask about what the child finds easy or hard, who the child goes to for help, what the child would like help with next, what the child likes doing etc. Every day, all the staff who are working with children with SEN are observing them and listening to them.
-They are alert to children’s feelings and report any changes to the SENCO and the parents.
+Before each planning meeting the class teacher will talk to each child with SEND and find out their views.
+They might ask about what the child finds easy or hard, who the child goes to for help, what the child would like help with next, what the child likes doing etc. Every day, all the staff who are working with children with SEND are observing them and listening to them.
+They are alert to children’s feelings and report any changes to the SENDco and the parents.

 First Planning Meeting: